infinet/lunar-calendar/README.md

 from 1901 to 2100.
 It is the most trustworthy Lunar Calender I can find on the web so far.

+Lunar calendar beyond 1901-2100 range can also be generated.
+The lunarcalbase.py uses VSOP87 planetary theory and LEA-406 lunar theory to find solar terms and moon phases, then compute the calendar.

+For LEA-406 and VSOP87, both the full version and truncated version are included.
+The full version is slightly slower.
+Their accuracy of finding apparent Sun and Moon longitude are showed in following figures.

+![aa_full][]
+![aa_trunc][]

 ### License